Eyelid Surgery or Eyebag Removal (Blepharoplasty)

 How long should it last?

-The procedure can “turn back the clock” but it cannot “stop it ticking”.
-Your natural ageing process will continue normally, however, the more alert and youthful look should last for years.
+Your natural ageing process will continue normally, however, the more alert and youthful look should last for a number of years.

 Will I be asleep?